Vecchia Gaussian Processes: on probabilistic and statistical properties: Vecchia approximations of Gaussian processes

-Because $G$ is a directed acyclic graph, equations (\ref{eq:vecchia 1}) and (\ref{eq:vecchia 2}) consistently define the finite dimensional marginals of $\hat{Z}^{\tau,s}$, and hence define a valid Gaussian process, see for example Section S1 of \cite{zhu2024radial} for a proof.
-Assuming $X_1$ is the root node, i.e., the node with no parent, we can proceed to write the joint density of the process $\hat{Z}^{\tau,s}$ on $\X_n$ as
+Because $G$ is a directed acyclic graph, equations (\ref{eq:vecchia 1}) and (\ref{eq:vecchia 2}) consistently define the finite-dimensional marginals of $\hat{Z}^{\tau,s}$, and hence define a valid Gaussian process, see for example Section S1 of \cite{zhu2024radial} for a proof.
+Assuming $X_1$ is the root node, i.e., the node with no parent, we can write the joint density of the process $\hat{Z}^{\tau,s}$ on $\X_n$ as

-Intuitively speaking, the Vecchia approximated process $\hat{Z}^{\tau,s}$ is essentially obtained by removing some conditional dependencies in the mother process $Z^{\tau,s}$, where the DAG $G$ dictates which conditional dependencies (or equivalently, directed edges in $G$) to be kept.
-As a result, the precision matrices of the marginal distributions of $\hat{Z}^{\tau,s}$ and their Cholesky decompositions are sparse matrices.
-Such sparsity allows Vecchia GPs to perform scalable computation on large data sets.
-Specifically, if the cardinality of the parent sets $\mr{pa}(X_i)$ for all covariates $X_i\in\mathcal{X}_n$ is bounded by $m$, then the computational complexity of evaluating the joint density on $\X_n$ via equation (\ref{eq:dag decomp}) is $O(nm^3)$.
-This linear complexity in $n$ (for $m$ not increasing in $n$) is significantly smaller than the $O(n^3)$ complexity of directly inverting the covariance matrix.
+Intuitively, the Vecchia approximated process $\hat{Z}^{\tau,s}$ is obtained by removing certain conditional dependencies in the mother process $Z^{\tau,s}$, where the DAG $G$ specifies which conditional dependencies (or equivalently, which directed edges) are retained.
+As a consequence, the precision matrices of the marginal distributions of $\hat{Z}^{\tau,s}$ and their Cholesky decompositions are sparse.
+This sparsity enables Vecchia GPs scalable computation on large data sets.
+Specifically, if the cardinality of the parent sets $\mr{pa}(X_i)$ for all covariates $X_i\in\mathcal{X}_n$ is bounded by $m$, then the computational complexity of evaluating the joint density on $\X_n$ using equation (\ref{eq:dag decomp}) is $O(nm^3)$.
+This linear complexity in $n$ (when $m$ does not increasing with $n$) is significantly smaller than the $O(n^3)$ complexity of directly inverting the covariance matrix.